Find out more about the practicalities of short-term study at Kent.

 Our campuses

 The University has two campuses in Kent.
-Most exchange and short-term students will be based at our Canterbury campus.
-Those choosing Music modules will be based at the Medway campus.
+Exchange and short-term students will be based at our Canterbury campus.

-The campuses have great transport links with central London, the airports, and Eurostar services to mainland Europe.
-They are also just a short bus/train journey from the coast for real seaside experience.
+The campus has great transport links with central London, the airports, and Eurostar services to mainland Europe.
+It is also just a short bus/train journey from the coast for real seaside experience.

 About the Canterbury campus

-There is a vibrant social life with student societies, sports, music, and Student Union events thoughout the year.
-The Canterbury campus has a nightclub, cinema, theatre and concert hall.
+The campus has a nightclub, cinema, theatre and concert hall, sports facilities, as well as shops and cafes.
+There is a vibrant social life with student societies, sports, music, and Student Union events through out the year.

 Accommodation